huan/ducks/README.md

-import * as counterDuckAPI  from './counter'    // Vanilla Duck: +1 import * as dingDongDuckAPI from './ding-dong'  // Observable Middleware import * as pingPongDuckAPI from './ping-pong'  // Saga Middleware
+import * as counterDuckAPI  from './counter'    // Vanilla Duck: +1 import * as dingDongDuckAPI from './ding-dong'  // Observable Middleware import * as pingPongDuckAPI from './ping-pong'  // Saga Middleware import * as switcherDuckAPI from './switcher'   // Type Safe Actions: ON/OFF

 const counter  = new Duck(counterDuckAPI)
+const switcher = new Duck(switcherDuckAPI)
 const dingDong = new Duck(dingDongDuckAPI)
 const pingPong = new Duck(pingPongDuckAPI)

 const ducks = new Ducks({
   counter,
+  switcher,
   dingDong,
   pingPong,
 })